SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-04-xna-to-the-sunburn-gaming-engine-and-beyond.markdown

 At the time of writing the Platform API is still in the late Alpha development phase with repeated drops being made to a group of devoted members of the SunBurn community but is coming along strong, most of the major features have already been completed and tested and I would not expect it to be long before we reach the Beta stage.

-I cannot comment whether the Beta phase will be extended beyond its current distribution but anything is possible.&nbsp; There is no point trying to hassle the Synapse Gaming guys at present as they are locked in their secret bunker and even why do emerge it is only to check on critical posts or feedback from the testers, best I can say is be patient.
+I cannot comment whether the Beta phase will be extended beyond its current distribution but anything is possible.
+There is no point trying to hassle the Synapse Gaming guys at present as they are locked in their secret bunker and even why do emerge it is only to check on critical posts or feedback from the testers, best I can say is be patient.

 * * *